5 Volleyball Setting Drills to Develop Strong and Accurate Sets

 Here we will present 5 drills that will establish and perfect the skills necessary for all high-quality setters to have.

-While primarily geared to the setter position, these drills can be utilised for everyone on the court, in the event they must set during a rally or as an emergency fill in.
+While primarily geared to the setter position, these drills can be utilized for everyone on the court, in the event they must set during a rally or as an emergency fill in.

 1. Setting the Fan